Skip to content

 For graphic designers, this phase of the KFC logo design exemplifies how color and form can be harnessed to tell a brand's evolving story.
 It's a lesson in boldness and creativity, illustrating how a well-established brand can reinvent itself while staying true to its roots.
 This era in KFC's visual journey continues to inspire, reflecting the brand's ability to adapt, innovate, and connect with its audience.

-Image Courtesy: KFC
+Image Courtesy of KFC

 1997 - 2006